Pork tenderloin and rice, a delicious way to enjoy this wonderful cut of meat. Tender and full of Greek flavours

 Our parents cook rice the way you cook pasta.
 They boil a pot of water, add the rice, cook it over a medium high heat, and then drain it when the rice is cooked.
 We feel stupid.
 In this recipe we suggest that you cook the rice as our parents do (of course, maybe you already do.
 Smarty-pants).
 In fact, not only is this probably the easiest way to cook rice, but given the arsenic found in most grains of rice (described here), it may also be the safest way to cook it.

-- 1 tablespoon (15 ml) Montreal steak spice, or another type of steak spice
+- 1 tbsp Montreal steak spice, or another type of steak spice

-- About 10 pork fillets from a pork tenderloin, each fillet cut into 1 1/2 inch thick slices
+- 10 pork fillets, from a pork tenderloin each fillet cut into 1 ½ inch thick slices

 - In a large bowl, mix together the red wine, olive oil, honey, mustard, steak spice, and Greek oregano.
 Add your pork fillets to the bowl and coat evenly with the marinade.
 Alternatively, pour the marinade into a large re-sealable plastic bag (like a freezer bag) and then add the pork fillets.
 Ensure that they are coated thoroughly.
-Marinate in the refrigerator for at least 12 hours.
-You should occasionally mix the pork around so that the marinade is easily distributed.
+Marinate in the refrigerator for at least 12 hours or overnight.
+You should occasionally mix the pork around so that the marinade is easily distributed.1/2 cup red wine, 1/2 cup olive or vegetable oil, 1 tbsp honey, 1 tbsp yellow mustard, 1 tbsp Montreal steak spice, or another type of steak spice, 1 tbsp dried Greek oregano

-- Once cooked, sprinkle with salt and pepper to taste, and with some lemon juice if you like.
+- Once cooked, sprinkle with salt and pepper to taste, and with some lemon juice if you like.salt and pepper to taste, lemon juice

 - Meanwhile, boil a pot of water.
 Add 1/2 tablespoon salt.
 Once the water is boiling, add the rice.
 Cook, uncovered until the rice is cooked, approximately 20 minutes (or according to the package instructions).
 Once the rice is cooked to your liking, drain the rice using a colander.
-Be amazed at how easy this was.
+Be amazed at how easy this was.2 cups long grain rice, uncooked, 1/2 tbsp salt

 - Serve your pork fillets with some rice on the side.
 Add a salad and enjoy a delicious, well-rounded meal.